-Net interest income was \$87,903, \$35,888, and \$33,195 in 2023, 2022, and 2021, respectively.
+Net interest income was \$95,618, \$87,903, and \$35,888 in 2024, 2023, and 2022, respectively.
 Net interest income is the difference between interest income and interest expense.
-Net interest income is the principal source of earnings for the Association and is impacted by volume, yields on assets, and cost of debt.
-The increase in net interest income was primarily due to the growth in the loan portfolio as a result of the Merger.
-The effects of changes in average volume and interest rates on net interest income over the past two years are presented in the following table:
+Net interest income is the principal source of earnings for the Association and is impacted by volume, yields on assets and cost of debt.
+The effects of changes in average volume and interest rates on net interest income over the past three years are presented in the following table: